pluginsGLPI/customfields/README.md

-# GLPI Custom fields plugin

-### Latest news

-(2015-11-18)
+# This plugin is no longer maintained.
+Please use the [Fields plugin instead](https://github.com/pluginsglpi/fields)

-There is a [migration script](https://github.com/pluginsGLPI/customfields/blob/master/scripts/migrate-to-fields.php) to "fields" plugin.
+(2015-11-18) There is a [migration script](https://github.com/pluginsGLPI/customfields/blob/master/scripts/migrate-to-fields.php) to [Fields plugin](https://github.com/pluginsglpi/fields).
 **WARNING : this script is very experimental and deserved to be more tested.
 We strongly advise you to backup your data before using it**

+## GLPI Custom fields plugin

+### Latest news

 (2015-09-24)